 What is spinal decompression?

-Spinal decompression is a treatment which helps to release spinal stenosis, which involves the narrowing of the nerves in the spinal canal (the channel running down the inside of the spine), leading to crowded nerves and nerve damage.
+Spinal decompression is a treatment which helps to release spinal stenosis, a condition where nerves in the spinal canal (the channel running down the inside of the spine) start to narrow, leading to crowded nerves and nerve damage.
 Spinal Stenosis can lead to aching, heaviness and pain in the legs, as the nerves affected in the back lead down into the legs.

 Spinal fusion may also be required, where vertebrae are fused together in order to prevent a worsening of the condition.